MarlzRana/google-dsc-intro-to-dev-ws/audienceScript.md

 - **It should recommend you some commands to run, run them in a separate terminal window**
 - Here you should be able to see how many steps of installation Homebrew is taking care of, making the installation of packages more of a one-command process

-## Any questions?

 ## Switch bash to zsh

-### Motivation

-- Typically most distributions use a bash shell which is the thing that you use to interact with your computer via commands (i.e this thing in the terminal)
-- We are going to be switching our shell from bash to zshell as zshell offers us a greater level of customization
-- Mac users typically do not have to switch from zsh to bash as that is now the default shell for Mac users on the latest version of macOS
-- The way you can check this is by typing into the command line:
-  - <code>which zsh</code>
-  - The following line of code should return a file path and if you don't see one you don't have zsh configured on your mac
-  - Speak to Billy if you have this issue and he will come around with the quick fix

-## Technical

 - Run the command <code>sudo apt-get install zsh</code>